discopt/cmr/doc/index.md

 # Combinatorial Matrix Recognition Library # {#index}

-This C/C++ library contains efficient implementations of various algorithm for recognizing combinatorial matrices.
+This C/C++ library contains efficient implementations of various algorithms for recognizing combinatorial matrices.
 It is the successor of the [TUtest library](\ref TUtest).
 The following matrix classes can be recognized: